Trusty Joe’s Top Picks

 The Top 5 Electronic Pest Control Reviews

-During my own home exterminating venture, I uncovered a lot of good (and bad) products when putting together this list of electronic pest control reviews.
+During my research, I uncovered a lot of good (and bad) products when putting together this list of electronic pest control reviews.

-Not all pest repellers worked as advertised but some did.
-After a lot of trial and error, I was finally able to narrow down the top five winners for you.
+What I discovered is that not all pest repellers work as advertised, but some definitely do.
+After comparing the best products—and eliminating the junk—I was finally able to narrow down the top five winners for you.

 What you’ll find below is an assortment of options for every person’s needs.
 There’s an individual electromagnetic device, several ultrasonic repellers, and a combination device that includes both repellent technologies.